Woman cooking and seasoning meat

 Image Credit: Shutterstock.

-Bread is a must-have in most homes, but it can become expensive when everyone is always eating sandwiches and toast.
+Bread is a must-have in most homes, but it can become expensive when everyone eats sandwiches and toast.
 Making bread is insanely cheap, as the ingredients cost a pittance.
 You can also make your butter, which can be a little labor-intensive, so consider how much your time is worth.

 2. Smoothies